solliancenet/Solliance_AI_Led_business_process_automation/Hands-on lab/HOL step-by step - AI-led business process automation.md

    }
    ```

 5. Now, you can close Visual Studio.
-A fully functional version of the Web App is already deployed to your Lab environment and will be soon ready to be tested.
+A fully functional version of the Web App that searches multiple indexes is already deployed to your Lab environment and will be soon ready to be tested.

 ### Task 4: Configuring the hospital portal